Click on the boxes for further information on your study and exam requirements:

 Master of Education / State Exam: 45 pages

-The page counts include the list of works cited but not the title page, table of contents, or appendix (if there is one).
+The page counts do not include the title page, table of contents, list of works cited, or appendix (if there is one).

 Final Oral Exams

 Consult the examination office for information on your final oral exams.

 B. A. British and American Studies / B. Ed.
 English: Oral exams can next be scheduled for the period of February 05 to February 16, 2024.
 All instructors listed below are eligible as examiners.

 B. A. British and American Studies: Guidelines and requirements for the final oral exams can be downloaded here.